yentheng0110/tp/docs/team/g13nd0n.md

   - Added class diagram for `Appointment` and `AppointmentRecord` class
   - Added details, sequence diagram and object diagram for the Appointment Feature
   - Added information for the Glossary
+  - Check Contributions to Developer Guide for UML diagrams
+- Contributions to team-based task :
+  - Convert the extraction of patient's details into a method since it has been used repeatedly #343
+  - Remove all the magic number when extracting patient's details #343
+  - Maintain the issue tracker
 - Review/mentoring contributions:
   - Help teammates in solving JUnit test issues e.g. System.lineSeparator() was not replaced with \n
   - Help fixed the CI issues that was accumulated over time #75
+- Contributions beyond the project team:
+  - Help to spot bugs during dry run practical
+  - Peer review given to certain groups regarding their product and Developer Guide

 ## Contributions to the Developer Guide
 - Appointment Class Diagram\